 Causes of High/Positive Levels

-A positive HLA-B27 test indicates that the person carries the HLA-B27 gene variant.
+A positive HLA-B27 test indicates that the individual carries the HLA-B27 gene variant.
+This genetic trait is associated with a higher likelihood of developing certain inflammatory conditions, including:

 Symptoms of High/Positive Levels